Cape Verdean Voices: An Exhibition in Honor of Judge George N. Leighton

 San Francisco Room

 The Cape Verdean experience is simultaneously a longing for “home,” recognition of the difficulties Cape Verdeans have faced throughout history, and the creative and unique ways that Cape Verdeans have adapted and persevered in Cabo Verde, New Bedford and beyond.
 From whaling, agriculture, and entrepreneurship to cuisine, music, and language, Cape Verdeans are part of the fabric of New Bedford.
-During Cape Verdean Recognition Week 2019 and throughout July, the New Bedford Whaling Museum is proud to pay tribute to Cape Verdean culture and creativity in this exhibition.
+During Cape Verdean Recognition Week 2019 and throughout July and August, the New Bedford Whaling Museum proudly paid tribute to Cape Verdean culture and creativity in this exhibition.

-Showcasing many forms of media from our local community, including painting, photography, sculpture, poetry, music and others, this exhibition reflects local Cape Verdean voices and covers themes such as immigration, island culture(s), family, Cape Verdean and Cape Verdean American identity, Cape Verdean folklore, and Cape Verdean history.
+Showcasing many forms of media from our local community, including painting, photography, sculpture, poetry, music and others, this exhibition reflected local Cape Verdean voices and covered themes such as immigration, island culture(s), family, Cape Verdean and Cape Verdean American identity, Cape Verdean folklore, and Cape Verdean history.

 Caption: Maurice Costa, Woman Digging at place of discovery of Cape Verde, oil on canvas, ca. 2012